Kelsey Plum

-Kelsey Christine Plum (born August 24, 1994) is an American professional basketball player for the Las Vegas Aces of the Women's National Basketball Association (WNBA).
-She won a WNBA championship in 2022, when she earned her first All-WNBA First Team selection and was named the WNBA All-Star Game Most Valuable Player (MVP) in her first WNBA All-Star Game.
-She also won the gold medal in Women's 3x3 basketball at the 2020 Summer Olympics.
+Kelsey Christine Plum (born August 24, 1994) is an American professional basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA) and for the Phantom of Unrivaled.
+Nicknamed "Plum Dawg", she is a four-time WNBA All-Star and was named the WNBA All-Star Game Most Valuable Player (MVP) in 2022.
+Plum won gold medals with the United States in 3x3 basketball in 2020 and in 5x5 basketball in 2024.
+She is also the founder of the Dawg Class basketball camp.